ZheZheDoshka/java-getting-started/README.md

-# Java Getting Startedgs exercises
+# Java Getting Started exercises

 This project comprises exercises for Java beginners to get familiarize with language basics.